Types of Sailboats – A Comprehensive Classification

 In a fractional rig sloop, the forestay cable that is used to hoist the headsail is actually placed below the top of the mast.
 This configuration is particularly useful when it comes to performance, as the tip of the mast can be hauled towards the aft using stiff cables, and the sails can be collapsed.

-This is useful on days when wind power can be used to propel the sailboat, without the sails had to be fully extended.
+This is useful on days when wind power can be used to propel the sailboat, without the sails having to be fully extended.

 Another useful feature of being able to trim or flatten the sails is that during particularly strong squalls of wind, the sails will not be punctured or ruptured due to the high wind pressure.
 The next type of mast configuration is the cutter.
 This involves a single mast supporting three sails- one mainsail, and two headsails known as the staysail hauled by the inner stay cable, and the jib hauled by the headstay cable.